-Please pick up one topic from among issues that you mention in your country report to be able to tackle, and formulate Action Plan, by utilizing the knowledge that you have gained through the training course.
+Please pick up one topic to tackle from issues that you mention in your country report, and formulate an Action Plan, by utilizing the knowledge that you have gained through the training course.
 Try to formulate the plan in consideration of the existing human and financial resources in your organization in as efficient and effective way as possible.